otaku840726/mediamtx-scrcpy-audio/README.md

 Just a simple personal solution, used with ws-scrcpy
 I use Flutter to write an App myself, use inappwebview to open the ws-scrcpy webpage (with viewport to improve resolution), and then use the headless (inappwebview) background to open the audio webpage

+The following is a simple method to play mobile phone audio on the web page

 1. Start mediamtx
    ````shell
    docker run --name=mediamtx \